-Additionally, there is a key interest in various sugarproducing countries (e.g. Brazil, Cuba, Mexico, Kenya, South Africa, Thailand) to exploit the large potential of sugar cane bagasse resources for the generation of electricity and heat [3].
+Additionally, there is a key interest in various sugar-producing countries (e.g. Brazil, Cuba, Mexico, Kenya, South Africa, Thailand) to exploit the large potential of sugar cane bagasse resources for the generation of electricity and heat.
 Bagasse based co-generation is in line with policies implemented by national governments in order to diversify electricity generation by using indigenous resources.
-Cogeneration units thereby constitute an attractive option for financing through Clean Development Mechanisms (CDM).
-In Brazil, for example, among several policies under discussion, the implementation of a large scale co-generation program for the sugar/ethanol sector is regarded as a favourable option for both its environmental and social impact.
-Furthermore, revenues from electricity sales could lead to a further reduction of the alcohol production costs and accelerate the large scale market penetration of bioethanol [4].
+Cogeneration units thereby constitute an attractive option for financing Development through Clean Mechanisms (CDM).
+In Brazil, for example, among several policies under discussion, the implementation of a large-scale co-generation program for the sugar/ethanol sector is regarded as a favourable option for both its environmental and social impact.
+Furthermore, revenues from electricitv sales could lead to a further reduction of the alcohol production costs and accelerate the large-scale market penetration of bioethanol.3 an efficient way.
+Therefore, an urgent need is prevalent in Cuba of acquiring more information on available technologies for an efficient exploitation of sugar cane bagasse (e.g. advanced combustion and co-generation systems, gasification systems) which would be of great benefit for the Cuban sugar cane industry.4